Join a meeting as an avatar in Microsoft Teams

 Tip: To pin Avatars for easy access, right-click the app and select Pin.

 For each of your Teams accounts, you can create up to three distinct avatars.
-A wide selection of base avatars is available to help you get started and choose the representation that best fits you.
+There are many base avatars to help you start and choose the one that fits you best.

 -